testflows/TestFlows-Core/testflows/combinatorics/README.md

 ```

 Given that in the example above the `strength=2`, all possible 2-way (pairwise)
-combinations of parameters are the following:
+combinations of parameters `a`, `b`, `c`, and `d` are the following:

 ```python
 [('a', 'b'), ('a', 'c'), ('a', 'd'), ('b', 'c'), ('b', 'd'), ('c', 'd')]
 ```

-The six tests that make up the covering array coves all the possible interactions
+The six tests that make up the covering array cover all the possible interactions
 between values of each of these parameter combinations.
 For example, the `('a', 'b')`
 parameter combination covers all possible combinations of the values that
 parameter `a` and `b` can take.